-The following administrative responses to student behavior are provided as a guide for administrators but will in no event limit an administrator's ability to exercise discretion required to construct a response and intervention that, in his or her judgement, is appropriate under the totality of the circumstances presented.
+The following administrative responses to student behavior are provided as a guide for administrators but will in no event limit administrators' ability to exercise discretion required to construct a response and intervention that, in their judgement, is appropriate under the totality of the circumstances presented.
 While reliance upon suggested levels may be appropriate when responding to many student behavior issues, FCPS recognizes that circumstances will arise which warrant an administrative response that varies from the table set forth below.
-Those circumstances include, but are not limited to, incidents in which the principal determines that the misconduct has substantially disrupted the instructional program, endangered the well-being of others, or followed school-based interventions initiated in response to prior violations.
+Those circumstances include, but are not limited to, incidents in which the principal determines that the misconduct has substantially impeded the learning of the students or others, interfered with school operations, endangered the well-being of others, or the conduct was repetitious following attempts to intervene.